containers/podman-desktop/website/docs/discover.md

 ### Pushing an image to a registry

 Once you have an image locally, stored in any container engine, you can push it to a registry.
-You first need to be sure that the image name contains the URI of the distant repository.
+You first need to be sure that the image name contains the URI of the remote repository.
 If it has not been done during the image build, you can edit the image and change its image name.
 Then, you can push the image to the registry by using the dedicated command.

 Both `Edit Image` and `Push Image` commands are available from the Actions menu of the image, in the _Images List_ page, or